RevGalBlogPals, Inc. is a 501(c)(3) registered in the state of Texas. We are committed to ecumenism, as demonstrated in the makeup of our Board .

 Julia Seymour ~ President

-Pastor Julia Seymour has been the ordained minister at Lutheran Church of Hope (ELCA), Anchorage, Alaska since August 2008.
+Pastor Julia Seymour began serving Big Timber Lutheran Church (ELCA) in Big Timber, Montana in November 2018.
+Previously, she served Lutheran Church of Hope (ELCA) in Anchorage, Alaska.
 A participant in the Evangelical Lutheran Church in America since 1996, Julia was christened in the Assembly of God tradition, baptized in the Southern Baptist Convention, influenced by reformed Judaism, and confirmed in the Episcopal Church (USA).
 She believes strongly in ecumenical and interfaith cooperation.
 In 2016, she was named one of the YWCA‘s Women of Achievement in Alaska.

-Julia enjoys reading, writing, crochet, and outdoor activities.
-She lives with her husband, their two young children, and their devoted Labrador retriever in Alaska.
+Julia enjoys reading, writing, knitting, and outdoor activities.
+She lives with her husband, their two children, and their devoted Labrador retriever in Montana.

 Sarah Howe Miller ~ Vice-President